-- Geochemical blade-refusal aircore programme extends Jatz basement gold anomaly to 1.5 km in strike and it remains open. - Two additional basement anomalies identified at the Ritz and Ryvita targets, with bottom of hole gold values up to 1.65 g/t. - Drilling to recommence as soon as practicable to infill and extend the targets before RC drill testing. - Assay results pending for 24 holes (approximately 1,200m).
+- Recent geochemical blade-refusal aircore programme extended Jatz basement gold anomaly to over 1.5 km in strike and it remains open. - Three additional basement anomalies were also identified at the Ritz, Ryvita and Le Snak targets, with bottom of hole gold values up to 1.65 g/t. - Approximately 4,000-6,000m of aircore drilling designed to extend Jatz to the north before follow up deeper RC drilling. - Programme will also include step out holes at the three new regional targets to test for mineralisation extensions.

-Montezuma Mining Company Ltd ("Montezuma" or "Company") is pleased to announce that a recently completed follow up geochemical aircore drilling programme at the Company's 100% owned Yamarna Project has extended the basement gold anomaly at the Jatz prospect.
-Strong, basement anomalism now extends over 1.5km in strike.
-The anomaly is coherent and strikes in a north westerly direction, and mineralisation remains open to the north.
+Montezuma Mining Company Ltd ("Montezuma" or "Company") is pleased to announce that follow up drilling has commenced at the Company's 100% owned Yamarna Project.

+The recently completed, previously announced phase of aircore drilling successfully extended the basement gold anomaly at the Jatz prospect to over 1.5km in strike.
+The anomaly is coherent and strikes in a north westerly direction.
+Mineralisation remains open to the north.

-Drilling at Jatz had previously tested only a small part of what is now identified as a target corridor approximately 5km in strike length and up to 2km in width, containing greenstone rocks with demonstrated potential for high grade Archean gold mineralisation.
+In addition to the Jatz drilling, a broad spaced regional reconnaissance aircore programme tested for basement gold mineralisation within what is now identified as a primary target corridor approximately 5km in strike length and up to 2km in width, containing greenstone rocks with demonstrated potential for high grade Archean gold mineralisation.